 But before you start scraping the mold off, place a large drop sheet on the floor beneath the mold so as you scrape, the mold can be collected in the drop sheet and carried out easily later.

-You should know that mold can also be orange, white, brown, gray, or green.
+Mold can also be orange, white, brown, gray, or green.
 So if you see blots with these colors close to the mold, you should also remove them.
+Always wear safety gear when dealing with mold.

 3. Spray and Clean The Affected Areas With Vinegar

-To do this, you can fill a spray bottle with vinegar and spray the areas where mold grew.
+To do this, fill a spray bottle with vinegar and spray the areas where mold grew.
 Ensure to cover the entire area with vinegar.
 You can also use bleach or household fungicide.
-You should know that this step requires extra caution due to the toxic nature of some of these products.
+Don’t use too much vinegar or mold-removing products as it has a strong odor.

 Also, if you are working on a porous material like drywall, wood, and the likes, don’t spray the vinegar on the item.
 This is because these materials will easily suck the vinegar and in large quantities, the vinegar can damage wood, plaster, or drywall.
 Instead, soak a rag in vinegar and use the damp rag to wipe the affected surface.